Welcome back to “Money Drama,” where our host Stock Will guides you through all the ups and downs, twists and turns of last week’s markets.

 Here, Stock Will highlights some of the most striking responses to the ongoing conflict, and explains if the takes are straight-up BULLSHIT or if they’re right on the money.

 The Supreme Court won’t make a decision for a couple months, but our host has some thoughts in the meantime…

-Want to see more content from Stock Will as he continues his epic investment journey?
+Want to see more content from Will as he starts his epic investment journey?
 Follow him on socials:

 For more from Bullish, follow us:

 Bullish is a conversation about money for the curious.
 Earn more, spend smarter and grow your money in a way that's right for you.